What type of Validation does your RTO need to complete?

 Within this process, validators are to consider the validity of both assessment practices and assessment judgements (how the assessment has been conducted/the assessment system and how the assessments have been marked).
 It is the latter which can be confused with moderation - more on that below.

-In a post-implementation validation, checks are done on the assessment tools to confirm they have produced valid, reliable, sufficient, current and authentic evidence—evidence that has allowed an RTO to make reasonable judgements about whether training product requirements have been met.
-Hence, it makes sense to have tools validated at pre-use stage and/or in an assessment review activity to catch any issues before getting to formal validation stage.
+In a post-use validation, checks are done on the assessment tools to confirm they have produced valid, reliable, sufficient, current and authentic evidence—evidence that has allowed an RTO to make reasonable judgements about whether training product requirements have been met.
+Hence, it makes sense to have tools validated at pre-use stage and/or in an assessment review activity to catch any issues before getting to last validation stage.

 Details within the plan as to what will be validated when, and by who, and how any actions will be recorded and acted upon